 25. A Competitive Consumer Smart Glasses Market Will Not Happen

 While VR will see a handful of notable releases and enterprise adoption, the consumer AR ecosystem still needs more time to develop.
 Apple and Google alone dictate when consumer AR glasses will become desirable, with both companies targeting 2024 (tentatively) for smart glasses.
 Competitors, of course, will both beat these companies to market and follow afterward, but none can offer the same sway and impact.
-Apple will hit the broader XR market first with its high-end VR device in 2023, but that is a different device class than consumer smart glasses both in capability and price.
+Apple will hit the broader XR market first with its high-end VR device in 20234 with Vision Pro, but that is a different device class than consumer smart glasses both in capability and price.

 That being said, the content ecosystem has been maturing and growing even without consumer Head- Mounted Displays (HMDs), which will allow these devices to support adoption quickly.
 The mobile device segment has significant support from both Apple with iOS and Google with Android, and will certainly play a prominent role as host devices for any eventual consumer glasses.
 Efforts in creating development tools and ecosystems have been ongoing for years, and many features of mobile device AR can carry over to smart glasses easily when that development environment is shared.

 26. Digital ID Wallet Adoption Will Quicken as the Mobile Identity Market Continues to Develop